 With your boards installed and your first batten in place, it’s time to start installing the rest of the battens.
 If you haven’t already decided how far apart you want them, now is the time to do it.

-After playing around with the distances, 10” was determined as the perfect distance.
-Make a mark at the bottom of your wall at this distance.
-Note: Make sure, as you’re marking, that you are measuring your space consistently.
+Make sure, as you’re marking, that you are measuring your space consistently.
 As in, don’t measure a 10” gap in one section and then 10” spaces from the two battens’ right or left sides in another.
 Be consistent.

 Also measure the distance along the top of your batten, just under the board.

 Step 15: Measure the length for the rest of the batten too

 With your spaces marked, it’s time to measure the vertical length for your batten.
 Measure this now, directly at the markings you just made to ensure true vertical.

 For the majority of the battens (other than the two battens abutting the tub surround tiles), I used 1/4″ deep 1-3/8” wide strips.
 I chose 1/4″ because I wanted a less intrusive (more visually subtle) batten look, and I also didn’t want to reinstall my baseboards, the top of which are about 1/4” deep.

 Cut your batten according to your measurement, then align it to your marking.